authzforce/fiware/doc/UserAndProgrammersGuide.rst

      <dependency>
       <groupId>org.ow2.authzforce</groupId>
       <artifactId>authzforce-ce-core-pdp-api</artifactId>
-      <version>3.8.0</version>
+      <version>4.0.0</version>
      </dependency>
      ...
     </dependencies>
     ...

 #.
 If you want to implement one/some/all of the equivalent of XACML 3.0 standard bag functions (§A.3.10) or set functions (§A.3.11)
-   for a new attribute datatype (provided by an Attribute Datatype extension), create a Java class extending class ``org.ow2.authzforce.core.pdp.api.func.BaseFunctionSet``, and use ``org.ow2.authzforce.core.pdp.api.func.FirstOrderBagFunctions#getFunctions(DatatypeFactory<AV>)`` to create all the bag functions from the new attribute datatype factory.
+   for a new attribute datatype (provided by an Attribute Datatype extension), create a Java class either extending class ``org.ow2.authzforce.core.pdp.api.func.BaseFunctionSet`` or, as second resort, implementing interface ``org.ow2.authzforce.core.pdp.api.func.FunctionSet``, and, in either case, use ``org.ow2.authzforce.core.pdp.api.func.FirstOrderBagFunctions#getFunctions(DatatypeFactory<AV>)`` to create all the bag functions from the new attribute datatype factory.

-   Else create a Java class implementing interface ``org.ow2.authzforce.core.pdp.api.func.BaseFunction``; this class must have a public no-argument constructor or no constructor.
+   Else create a Java class either extending class ``org.ow2.authzforce.core.pdp.api.func.BaseFunction`` or, as second resort, implementing interface ``org.ow2.authzforce.core.pdp.api.func.Function``; this class must have a public no-argument constructor or no constructor.
    Instead of implementing this ``Function`` interface directly, you should extend one of the following ``Function`` sub-classes when it applies:

    * ``org.ow2.authzforce.core.pdp.api.func.ComparisonFunction``: to be extended for implementing comparison functions